-Sony on today, May 28 has announced a soon-to-release of Sony ECX339A Microdisplay OLED that’s featuring UXGA resolution of 1600 x 1200, the highest in class for a 0.5-type.
+Sony today, May 28, has announced a soon-to-release of Sony ECX339A Microdisplay OLED that features a UXGA resolution of 1600 x 1200, the highest in class for a 0.5-type.

-Thanks to the technologies of OLED display and miniaturization of Sony, the Microdisplay can offer the pixel pitch of 6.3μm, smallest ever in the industry.
+Thanks to the technologies of OLED display and miniaturization of Sony, the Microdisplay can offer a pixel pitch of 6.3μm, the smallest ever in the industry.
 It enables a resolution of 1.6x higher than its predecessor model.

-There’s a new drive circuit design employed aimed to operate on half the voltage of the predecessor, allowing for the same level of low-power operation for the new Microdisplay, while putting a higher resolution on the table.
-It also supports 240fps that’s double of the predecessor.
+There’s a new drive circuit design employed aimed to operate on half the voltage of the predecessor, allowing for the same level of low-power operation for the new Microdisplay while putting a higher resolution on the table.
+It also supports 240fps, that’s double the predecessor.

-The Microdisplay additionally features optimized transistors layout and process as a solution to uneven characteristics and loss of withstand voltage that leads to deteriorating image quality.
+The Microdisplay additionally features optimized transistors layout and process as a solution to uneven characteristics and loss of withstand voltage, leading to deteriorating image quality.
 The original variation compensation circuit of Sony helps enhance picture quality as well.